-With the advent of the Anjou in 1268, the weight of the feudal regime increased and many lands and cities were shared with the French lords.
-The Genoese, Florentine, and Venetian bankers established a strong control over the agricultural production of Apulia.
+With the advent of the Anjou in 1268, the weight of the feudal regime increased and many lands and cities were shared with the French Lords.
+During this time, the Genoese, Florentine, and Venetian bankers established a strong control over the agricultural production of Apulia.

-The advent of Aragon in 1442 didn’t bring any significant changes and most of the territory remained under the feudal jurisdiction, while the control of the crown was limited to the traditional monopoly over salt, iron, and silk.
+The advent of Aragon in 1442 did not bring any significant changes and most of the territory remained under the feudal jurisdiction, while the control of the crown was limited to the traditional monopoly over salt, iron, and silk.

-The transhumant breeding became a constant of the culture of Apulia, and in 1447 the Customs Administration Of The Sheep was established.
+The transhumant breeding became a constant in the culture of Apulia, and in 1447 the Customs Administration of the Sheep Tracks was established.